 Medical Evacuations: In the case of a critical illness or accident, immediately contact the Embassy of Sweden, which will attempt to arrange flight clearances for air ambulances performing emergency medical evacuations.
 Costs for medical air evacuation vary, but according to SOS International, an evacuation from Pyongyang to Beijing averages approximately USD 40,000 including medical personnel (1 doctor and 1 nurse), the aircraft, and clearance costs.
 The General Bureau of the Koryo Civil Aviation of the DPRK says that it provides around-the-clock service and that requests for air clearance will be granted within 24 hours.
 If a U.S. citizen with a medical emergency is in Pyongyang, the Embassy of Sweden can usually arrange a medical evacuation to Beijing in one day.
 If the patient is located outside Pyongyang, it will take longer.
 Medical evacuation by regularly scheduled airlines can be arranged, but very few flights operate from Pyongyang to Beijing (Air Koryo and Air China), Shenyang (Air Koryo), or Vladivostok (Air Koryo).
 Air Koryo flights go to Shanghai only on a charter basis in the tourist season (April-October).
 In order to transit China, Chinese visas for injured foreigners and any escorts must be obtained prior to the evacuation from North Korea.
 Even in the case of a medical emergency, transit visas may take several days to arrange.
 Evacuation across the DMZ to South Korea is not allowed.

 Vaccinations: Should you decide to travel to North Korea in spite of Department of State recommendations, you should get all necessary vaccinations prior to traveling.
 You can find information on vaccinations and other health precautions, such as safe food and water precautions and insect bite protection, at the Centers for Disease Control and Prevention’s hotline for international travelers at 1-877-FYI-TRIP (1-877-394-8747) or via the CDC Internet site.
 For information about outbreaks of infectious diseases abroad consult the World Health Organization's (WHO) website.
-If you have special dietary requirements, you are advised to bring food with you to North Korea, as the restaurants available to foreigners have limited menus that lack variety and nutritional adequacy.
+If you have special dietary requirements, you are advised to bring food with you to North Korea, as the restaurants available to foreigners have limited menus that may not meet your dietary needs.